List of U.S. state colors: New Jersey

 Using the Cable color system developed by the Color Association of the United States, Jersey Blue was defined as Cable No. 70087; Buff was defined as Cable No. 65015.
 The Office of the Secretary of State of New Jersey gives the blue and buff color hexadecimal equivalents as #2484C6 and #E1B584, respectively.

-New Mexico

-New Mexico does not have known official state colors.

 New York

 New York does not have known official state colors in law, but does define specific color shades in their official branding guide: